LEXUEYE/suricata/doc/userguide/rules/header-keywords.rst

 .. container:: example-rule

-    alert ip any any -> any any (msg:"IP Packet with protocol 1"; :example-rule-emphasis:`ip_proto:1;` classtype:bad-unknown; sid:5; rev:1;)
+    alert ip any any -> any any (msg:"GPL MISC IP Proto 103 PIM"; :example-rule-emphasis:`ip_proto:103;` reference:bugtraq,8211; reference:cve,2003-0567; classtype:non-standard-protocol; sid:2102189; rev:4;)

 The named variant of that example would be::

-    ip_proto:ICMP;
+    ip_proto:PIM

 ipv4.hdr
 ^^^^^^^^

-Sticky buffer to match on content contained within an IPv4 header.
+Sticky buffer to match on the whole IPv4 header.

 Example rule:

 .. container:: example-rule

-    alert ip any any -> any any (msg:"IPv4 header keyword example"; :example-rule-emphasis:`ipv4.hdr; content:"|06|"; offset:9; depth:1;` sid:1; rev:1;)
+    alert ip any any -> any any (:example-rule-emphasis:`ipv4.hdr; content:"|3A|"; offset:9; depth:1;` sid:1234; rev:5;)

-This example looks if byte 10 of IPv4 header has value 06, which indicates that the IPv4 protocol is TCP.
+This example looks if byte 9 of IPv4 header has value 3A.
+That means that the IPv4 protocol is ICMPv6.

 ipv6.hdr
 ^^^^^^^^

-Sticky buffer to match on content contained within an IPv6 header.
+Sticky buffer to match on the whole IPv6 header.

-Example rule:

-.. container:: example-rule

-    alert ip any any -> any any (msg:"IPv6 header keyword example"; :example-rule-emphasis:`ipv6.hdr; content:"|06|"; offset:6; depth:1;` sid:1; rev:1;)

-This example looks if byte 7 of IP64 header has value 06, which indicates that the IPv6 protocol is TCP.

 id
 ^^